 We know that it’s critical to be an investor.
-But depending on various factors, both personal and professional, there are varying ways in which our money should be invested.
-Additionally, there are a whole host of outside forces that can put our portfolio at risk, including inflation, stock market fluctuation, and an ever-changing economic environment.
+But depending on various factors, both personal and professional, there are varying ways in which your money should be invested.
+Additionally, there are a whole host of outside forces that can put your portfolio at risk, including inflation, stock market fluctuation, and an ever-changing economic environment.

 If you are nowhere near retirement, this may be your type.
-You may be concerned about starting an investment strategy and taking care of yourself, family, and basic living expenses.
+You may be concerned about starting an investment strategy and taking care of yourself, your family, and your basic living expenses.

-Tax planning.
-Start looking for way to maximize your taxes.
-Speak with a financial advisor to help you understand your total wealth management plan including such things as stock options, withdrawal strategies, tax deduction strategies, defined benefit plan withdrawals, and Roth conversion decisions.
+- Tax planning.
+Start looking for a way to maximize your taxes.
+Speak with a financial advisor to help you understand your total wealth management plan, including such things as stock options, withdrawal strategies, tax deduction strategies, defined benefit plan withdrawals, and Roth conversion decisions.

 If you are a business owner with business and personal success, you may want to determine how to manage the consistent cash flow that you are generating.